-- (c) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands that the State or State Designated Agency agrees provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund; - (d) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or non-tribal facilities operating within the County; - (e) Investments by the Tribe and any funds paid to the State (not including direct or indirect state or federal funding) in renewable energy projects that, in part, serve the Gaming Facility or any improvements incorporating renewable energy technology on real property owned by the Tribe, or its members, and lineal descendants, and projects that incorporate charging stations for electric or other zero emission vehicles that are available to patrons and employees of the Gaming Facility, and the Tribe, its members and lineal descendants.
-For purposes of this subdivision (e), "renewable energy project" means a project that utilizes a technology other than a conventional power source, as defined in section 2805 of the Public Utilities Code, as it may be amended, and instead uses as a power source biomass, waste, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as they may be amended.
-The power source must not utilize more than twenty-five percent (25%) fossil fuel; - (f) Costs and payments (not including direct or indirect state or federal funding) to support capital improvements, the purchase of property, and operating expenses for facilities located within California (including facilities located on or off tribal trust land or on land owned by the Tribe) that provide health care services to tribal members, Indians, and non-Indians; - (g) Costs and payments (not including direct or indirect state or federal funding) to support capital improvements, the purchase of property, and operating expenses for facilities located within California (including facilities located on or off tribal trust land or on land owned by the Tribe) that provide educational services to tribal members, Indians, and non-Indians;
+- (5) Non-gaming related capital investments and economic development projects by the Tribe, on tribal trust lands, that provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social, or environmental value, or diversify the sources of revenue for the Tribe's general fund; - Investments by the Tribe in, and any funds paid to the State, (6) including excise taxes, in connection with renewable energy projects that, in part, serve the Gaming Facility or the Tribe's reservation generally, to include, but not be limited to, facilities that incorporate charging stations for electric or other zeroemission vehicles that are available to tribal members, patrons, and employees of the Gaming Facility or the Tribe.
+For purposes of this subdivision (a)(6), "renewable energy projects" means projects that utilize a technology other than a conventional power source, as defined in section 2805 of the Public Utilities Code, as may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as may be amended from time to time; the power source must not utilize more than twenty-five percent (25%) fossil fuel; and facilities shall include but not be limited to, parking areas, parking garages, and refueling stations.
+To address changes in technology, the State and the Tribe may meet and agree that specified projects and facilities meet the intent of this subdivision (a)(6); - (7) Payments (not including direct or indirect state or federal funding) to support capital improvements and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians; - (8) Grants to Native Americans who are not members of the Tribe, or grants to other federally-recognized tribes, for educational,